 We welcome experienced doulas, and those who have never attended a birth yet.

-On-site training, mentoring, and continuing education is provided for our doulas in return for a minimum commitment of being on-call twice a month for at least six months.
+On-site training, mentoring, and continuing education is provided for our doulas in return for a minimum commitment of being on-call twice a month for at least 6-9 months.

-Attend our two-day Introductory Doula Training held at the UCSD Jacobs Medical Center in La Jolla.
+Attend our two-day Introductory Doula Training held at the UC San Diego Jacobs Medical Center in La Jolla.
 Call the Doula Office at 858-249-5935 or email Ann Fulcher, firstname.lastname@example.org, for more information and to sign up.

-After attending the training, we'll connect you with UCSD Volunteer Services to complete certain requirements (including an interview, safety training, and TB test).
+After attending the training, we'll connect you with UCSD Volunteer Services to complete certain requirements including an interview, safety training, and background check.
 You will also be asked to provide childhood immunization records and obtain a volunteer ID badge before assisting at a birth as a UCSD doula.
 Currently all hospital volunteers are required to be vaccinated against the COVID-19 virus, and obtain a flu shot annually.

 Attend a half-day tour/orientation to the hospital with Hearts & Hands staff.
-The tour may be done prior to completing Volunteer Services requirements.
+The tour may be done prior to completing the hospital's Volunteer Services requirements.

 You can work alongside mentor doulas for a few births until the Hearts & Hands staff, the mentors, and you all agree that you are ready to solo.
-The number of births attended before new doulas go solo will vary depending on each trainee's prior experience, knowledge, and comfort level.
+The number of births attended before new doulas go solo varies depending on each trainee's prior experience, knowledge, and comfort level.

 Once you have completed your training and are ready to be a solo volunteer doula, you may sign up to the on-call schedule whenever you want.
 Congratulations!

 (Reminder: the minimum commitment to stay active in this program is two on-call shifts per month.
 We also highly recommend attendance at our monthly meetings and other educational workshops.)